photon1503/az-native/labs/lab-06/readme.md

 - Take the [Order Service CQRS](./starter/orders-service-cqrs/) from the previous lab and connect it to the `Payment Service` using Azure Service Bus and a queue.

-- Take the [Payment Service](./starter/payment-service/) from module 04.
+- Take the [Payment Service](./starter/payment-service/) from module 04 as a starting point and implement the `Payment Service`

 - Use [Visual Studio Code REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to test the `Order Service` and the `Payment Service`.